mui/toolpad/docs/data/toolpad/connecting-to-datasources/connections.md

    ![Connection postgres](/static/toolpad/connection-postgres-1.png)

-   Provide database credentials and **TEST CONNECTION** to verify that we are able to connect.
+Provide the database credentials and click **TEST CONNECTION** to verify that you're able to connect.

 If everything is correct, click **SAVE** to complete the connection.